swcarpentry/python-novice-inflammation/episodes/01-numpy.md

 such as `x`, `current_temperature`, or `subject_id`.
 Python's variables must begin with a letter and are [case sensitive](reference.html#case-sensitive).
 We can create a new variable by assigning a value to it using `=`.
+When we are finished typing and press Shift+Enter, the notebook runs our command.

 Once a variable has a value, we can print it to the screen: